jaiamin/xsbpe/README.md

-An extra-small BPE tokenizer inspired by Karpathy's minibpe.
+An extra-small BPE tokenizer inspired by Karpathy's minbpe.